Skip to main content

 Capability Denied

-# Check what capabilities a process has
+# Check what capabilities a running process actually has

 cat /proc/<pid>/status | grep Cap